 Contractor Ownership Rights.

-Notwithstanding anything other provision of this Agreement, Contractor shall own all right, title and interest in and to its own Confidential Information and Contractor Technology (as defined below).
-Notwithstanding Consortium’s ownership rights as described in this Section 10, Consortium acknowledges and agrees that: (a) Contractor shall be free to use its general knowledge, skills and experience, and any ideas, concepts and know-how within the scope of its business that are used in the course of providing the Deliverables and Services under this Agreement and that do not include the Consortium’s Confidential Information or the Project Deliverables, in whole or in part, and (b) Contractor retains ownership of any and all of its intellectual property rights (i) that Contractor can demonstrate by documentary evidence existed prior to the execution of this Agreement; (ii) is created outside of the scope of this Agreement, including but not limited to, methods, concepts, designs, reports, programs and templates, and all modifications and derivatives thereof and newly created generic consulting tools and methodologies not specified as Deliverables in this Agreement (collectively, “Contractor Technology”); and (iii) all modifications, enhancements, and derivative works of the intellectual property rights set forth in (i) and (ii) above.
+Notwithstanding any other provision of this Agreement, Contractor shall own all right, title and interest in and to its own Confidential Information and Contractor Technology (as defined below).
+Notwithstanding Consortium’s ownership rights as described in this Section 10, Consortium acknowledges and agrees that: (a) Contractor shall be free to use its general knowledge, skills and experience, and any ideas, concepts and know-how within the scope of its business that are used in the course of providing the Deliverables and Services under this Agreement and that do not include the Consortium’s Confidential Information or the Project Deliverables, in whole or in part, and (b) Contractor and its suppliers, including Subcontractors, retain ownership of any and all of its intellectual property rights (i) that Contractor can demonstrate by documentary evidence existed prior to the execution of this Agreement; (ii) is created outside of the scope of this Agreement, including but not limited to, methods, processes and procedures, algorithms, concepts, designs, reports, programs and templates, and all modifications and derivatives thereof and newly created generic consulting tools and methodologies not specified as Deliverables in this Agreement; or (iii) all modifications, enhancements, and derivative works of the intellectual property rights set forth in (i) and (ii) above (collectively, “Contractor Technology”).
 The Consortium may use any such Contractor Technology contained in a Deliverable in connection with its use of the Deliverables.
+The term Contractor Technology includes third-party intellectual property licensed and used by Contractor in the performance of the Services.

 State and Federal Government.